Writing a Family-Centered Cesarean Birth Plan

 Family-centered cesarean is an emerging trend in cesarean birth, which sometimes goes by the names “gentle cesarean” or “natural cesarean.”
-It’s an effort to make cesarean birth more respectful of families’ emotional and physical needs, and elements of it are catching on in may hospitals.
+It’s an effort to make cesarean birth more respectful of families’ emotional and physical needs, and elements of it are catching on in many hospitals.

-Whether you’re expecting a planned cesarean or want a back up plan you’re comfortable with, it’s worth exploring how family centered cesarean might fit into your plans.
+Whether you’re expecting a planned cesarean or want a backup plan you’re comfortable with, it’s worth exploring how family-centered cesarean might fit into your plans.

-We recently posted a podcast interview on family-centered cesarean, and thought we’d share some ideas for how to write a birth plan which reflects these ideas.
+In the past, we posted a podcast interview on family-centered cesarean, and thought we’d share some ideas for how to write a birth plan which reflects these ideas.